hvmerode/junit-pipeline/README.md

 ***
 * An Azure DevOps "on..failure" / "on..success" construction is translated to "true..failure" / "true..success".
 It may be an issue in snakeyaml.
   * Temporary fix is by adding a FindReplaceInFile hook that replaces the "true:" string with an "on:" string.
-* A task with an input parameter 'yamlTemplate:' is handled as if it is a yamlTemplate (although it isn't); processing is still fine though, but it should not be treated as a yamlTemplate.
+* A task with an input parameter 'template:' is handled as if it is a yamlTemplate (although it isn't); processing is still fine though (gives a warning), but it should not be treated as a yamlTemplate.
+Alternative is to change the warning and give the recommendation that, although it is correct, it may lead to confusion.
 <br></br>

 ### New features ##